|Nutrition Facts (per serving)|

 Allow the caramel to boil from 5 to 10 minutes without stirring, which will prevent granules from forming.
 Keep an eye on the mixture, as caramel can burn quickly.

-Once the caramel is deep brown, add the shredded coconut and cook for 10 more minutes, stirring occasionally.
+Once the caramel is deep brown, add the shredded coconut and cook for 8 to 10 more minutes, stirring occasionally.
 The coconut oils and natural moisture will release, and the mixture will become easier to handle.